Studentofcodeinstitute/travellingblog/README.md

 * Crud function; create a post blog function for user.
 ## Unsolved Bugs
 * Remove "Forgot password" text in login page.
+* Deployed successfully on heroku but on the app some pages showing up 500 error

 ## Credits